anilev6/anilev6/README.md

 🔍 **Data Science Enthusiast** with experience in **Physics**\.

- 💞️ I’m looking to collaborate on any ML, NLP or any other project that might help me to learn, and help you.
+ 💞️ I’m looking to collaborate on any ML, NLP or any other project that might help me to learn.

  📫 Reach me by my email.